-Scraping off dried paint with a scraper is the best way to remove it from plastic.
+Scraping off dried paint with a paint scraper is the best way to remove it from plastic.
 It’s quick and easy, but it can damage the plastic if done wrong.

-Scraping off fresh paint with a scraper and rubbing alcohol is the quickest way to remove it from plastic.
+Scraping off fresh paint with a plastic scraper and rubbing alcohol is the quickest way to remove it from plastic.
 It’s less likely to damage the plastic than scraping dried paint off, but it takes more time and effort.

 Solvents should only be used for stubborn paints, as they will damage plastic more than scraping or rubbing alcohol does.
 However, they’re more effective in removing paint from plastic.

 The sooner you get paint on plastic, the easier it will be to remove.
 Plastic is smooth and non-porous, so it’s rare for paint to form a permanent bond with it – making removal much simpler.

 Rubbing alcohol or acetone are effective for removing paint from plastic as long as you use them correctly